LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 #### Sending Chain ID and Receiving Chain ID

 Used to identify the chains exchanging the cross-chain message.
-On the mainchain the receiving chain ID is read to route the message to the corresponding chain outbox, as specified in [LIP "Introduce cross-chain update mechanism"][CCU-LIP].
+On the mainchain, the receiving chain ID is read to route the message to the corresponding chain outbox, as specified in [LIP "Introduce cross-chain update mechanism"][CCU-LIP].
-The sending chain ID is used for example if the message triggers an error and has to be sent back.
+The sending chain ID is used, for example, if the message triggers an error and has to be sent back.

 #### Index